wcarhart/algos/README.md

 1
 ```

-*Get the value at a specific position*
+*Get the value at a specific position:*
 ```
 >>> print(l)
 'start' -->